11 Steps to Becoming a Diplomatic Security Service Special Agent

 Do I have to pay for the DSSAT?

 Taking the DSSAT is free.
-When making an appointment to take the DSSAT, you must provide credit/debit card information to Pearson Vue to complete the registration process, and your card will be charged a $5 deposit to hold the appointment.
+However, when making an appointment to take the DSSAT, you must provide credit/debit card information to Pearson Vue to complete the registration process, and your card will be charged a $5 deposit to hold the appointment.
 This fee is fully refundable and will be credited back to your card after you take the test.
-If you do not take the test or do not cancel within the cancellation window, your card will be charged a $40 no-show fee for a total of $45.
+However, if you do not take the test or do not cancel within the cancellation window, your card will be charged a $40 no-show fee for a total of $45.

 When will I receive my results from the DSSAT?

 You will receive your results immediately following the DSSAT, however, the Department of State only reviews applications quarterly.
-Applications submitted will be reviewed by cohort at the end of each quarter as detailed below.
+Applications submitted will be reviewed by cohort.
 Depending on when you submit your application, it can take up to four months from your test date to receive email communication from the Department.
 Please monitor your email for time sensitive communications on next steps.

-If you do not pass the DSSAT, you must wait 12 months + one day from the date of your DSSAT to reapply to the Special Agent position.
+If you do not pass the DSSAT, you must wait one year and a day from the date of your DSSAT to reapply to the Special Agent position.

 Step 4: Submit your Documents

-Be alert for our email communications to submit required documents by the deadline provided.
+Be alert for our email communications to submit required documents.

 When should I submit my documents?

-If your DSSAT qualifies, you will receive an email from Diplomatic Security Human Resources requesting transcripts and, if applicable, veterans’ documentation by a specific deadline.
+If you pass your DSSAT, Diplomatic Security Human Resources will send an email to request transcripts and, if applicable, veterans' documentation.
+Required documentation must be submitted by the deadline date contained in the email.
 Please add the Department of State domain name (*.state.gov) as a trusted sender and check your spam/junk mail folder to ensure receipt of email messages regarding your candidacy.
 It can take up to four months from the date of your test to receive an email since test results are delivered to the U.S. Department of State quarterly.
+Please do not submit your documentation until you receive the email, and it is recommended that your documents are readily available to submit as documentation submitted after the deadline will not be considered.

 What does my transcript have to include?